 Charging station plugged into power outlet

 The simplest method to set up home charging is to plug a charging station into a power outlet.
 Your home may already have a conveniently located power outlet.
 If not, it's easy to have one installed.
-The power outlet can be reused for other purposes if desired, and the charging station can be unplugged and carried with you during trips.

 The two approaches to this are:

 - Level 1: This is a regular 120 volt outlet, using the line cord charging station provided with the car.
 That's the setup discussed in Installing cheap/inexpensive electric car charging at home

 - Level 2: This is typically a 240 volt 50 amp outlet, using a 6 kiloWatt charging station.
 That's the setup we talk about in How to plan for and install 240 volt circuit to charge an electric car/vehicle?